SmileiPIC/Smilei/doc/Sphinx/radiation_loss.rst

 :math:`10^{21}\ \mathrm{Wcm^{-2}}`, high-energy radiation emission strongly influences the dynamics of charged particles and the overall energy balance of laser-plasma interaction.
+In our regime of interaction, only light charge particles such as electrons and positrons can radiate.

 Different approaches have been implemented in :program:`Smilei` as summarized in :numref:`radiationRegimes` to deal with different regimes of emission.